0xnxt1me/NxT1meWebsite/public/projects/Anonymous-Reporting-Portal.md

 # Anonymous Reporting Portal
 This was a project of the Curricular Unit Projeto III of the course Informatics Engineering at the School of Technology and Management (ESTG-IPVC).
-This project was realized by me and my colleague José Cruz.
+This project was carried out by me and my colleague [José Cruz](https://www.linkedin.com/in/jos%C3%A9-cruz-98a8a32b8/).

+<small><strong><em>Note: As this project was developed under a Non-Disclosure Agreement (NDA), only partial aspects of the project are presented here.</em><small><strong>

 ---
 ##  Project Overview